zdravkov/kendo-docs/api/mobile/touch.md

 ---
 title: kendo.ui.Touch
-slug: mobile-kendo..ui.touch
+slug: mobile-kendo.ui.touch
 tags: api,mobile
 publish: true
 ---

 # kendo.ui.Touch

-The kendo Touch widget exposes a cross-browser/platform compatible API for handling user-initiated touch events, multi-touch gestures and event sequences (drag, swipe, etc.).
+The kendo Touch widget exposes a cross-platform compatible API for handling user-initiated touch events, multi-touch gestures and event sequences (drag, swipe, etc.).
-On a pointer enabled devices (i.e. desktops and laptops), mouse events are treated as touch events.

 ## Configuration

 ### surface `jQuery` *(default:  null)*

-If specified, the user drags will be limited to the surface element boundaries (instead of the widget element).
+If specified, the user drags will be tracked within the surface boundaries.
-This setting is useful if the widget is instantiated on small DOM elements like buttons, or thin list items.
+This option is useful if the widget is instantiated on small DOM elements like buttons, or thin list items.

 #### Example
     <ul id="list">